elenderg/PAL-1000/instruções de compilação.md

 `A hex string called code.`

-19. Next, the "global body" type.
+19. Next, the "_global body_" type.
 This is a substring that spans the part of a global variable definition in the source code that we're not ready to process until later:

 `A global body is a substring.`